 Skateboard Elbow Pads and Kneepads – With the inevitable falls, these will protect from scrapes and bruises on the elbows or knees.

 Padded Shorts – Skaters use padded shorts to protect themselves from abrasions and bruises when they wipe out.

-- The Type of Skateboard – There are currently three main types of skateboard.
+There are currently three main types of skateboards.
 For the most part, you’ll see a lot of the first two options on the market.